Shared access: shared and delegated mailboxes

 -

-"Send as" — For the recipient, the email appears as if sent by the mailbox owner.
-That is, when sending from either a delegated or shared mailbox, the recipient doesn't see the actual sender.
+"Send as": For the recipient, the email appears as if sent by the delegated mailbox owner.
 For example, if a John Smith sends an email from the mailbox of his manager, Jane Doe, the recipient will only see Jane Doe in the name.
+If an email is sent from a shared mailbox, the recipient won't see the name of the actual sender: only the name of the shared mailbox will be displayed.

 - Limited sending of emails via SMTP (